Mathematics education in the United Kingdom: 2000s

 Mathematics and Computing Colleges were introduced in 2002 as part of the widened specialist schools programme; by 2007 there were 222 of these in England.

 The Excellence in Cities report was launched in March 1999, which led to the Advanced Extension Award in 2002, replacing the S-level for the top 10% of A-level candidates.
-Since 2008, the AEA is only available for Maths, provided by Edexcel; the scheme was introduced when the A* grade was introduced; the scheme is being provided until 2018.
+Since 2008, the AEA is only available for Maths, provided by Edexcel; the scheme was introduced when the A* grade was introduced; the scheme was provided until 2018.

+In February 2004, the Smith Report, by the Principal of Queen Mary College, looked at how good exams were.
+People could pass at grade B at GCSE, but had taken much different type of exams.
+The report concluded that people could pass such exams, but lacked scant real-life proficiency at Maths.

+A-level Maths entries dropped from 67,000 in 2000 to 53,000 in 2004.

+The IGCSE, a more rigorous exam, was introduced in 2004, but the Labour government banned state secondary schools from being allowed to set the exam.
+It was viewed as 'elitist'.